Eligibility for SSA benefits for people with disabilities

 Although the Work Incentives Connection can help you resolve many different issues with your benefits providers, there may be times when you need to consult an attorney.
 The Minnesota Disability Law Center provides legal assistance to people with disabilities.
 If they cannot assist you directly, they may refer you to an attorney who can at the Minnesota Disability Law Center.

-Expedited Reinstatement of Social Security Cash Benefits Expedited Reinstatement (EXR) allows people whose Social Security Disability Insurance (SSDI) benefits ended because of their earnings to have those benefits restarted without having to file a completely new application.
+Expedited Reinstatement of Social Security Cash Benefits (EXR) allows people whose Social Security Disability Insurance (SSDI) benefits terminated because of their earnings to have those benefits restarted without having to file a completely new application.

 The purpose is to encourage people to work more by removing fears that they won’t be able to access Social Security again if their situation changes.
 Paperwork for EXR is minimal and the process is relatively quick.
 Under EXR, the Social Security Administration (SSA) may pay up to 6 months of provisional benefits while they determine if the individual still meets their criteria for receiving benefits based on a disability.
 If SSA denies the request for ongoing benefits, they generally will not require that the individual repay the provisional benefits.